RadhikaDhama/real-time-satellite-tracker/README.md

 ## Starlink Constellation Visualization

-The system detects and highlights **Starlink satellites**.
+Starlink satellites are automatically detected by name and highlighted in gold on the map, visually distinguishing them from the general satellite field.

 ---

 ## Orbit Path Prediction

-Users can click a satellite and view its **future orbit path**.
+The ISS orbit trail is rendered in real time, showing its recent path across the map.
+Users can also click a satellite to view its predicted future orbit path via the backend API.

 ---

 ## Real-Time Simulation

-Satellite positions update automatically using a scheduler.
+Satellite positions update automatically using a scheduler on the backend and periodic API calls on the frontend.

 ---